QuantEcon/lecture-python.myst/lectures/markov_asset.md

 plt.show()
 ```

-In large states, the value of the option is close to zero.
+In high values of the Markov growth state, the value of the option is close to zero.

-This is despite the fact the Markov chain is irreducible and low states ---
+This is despite the facts that the Markov chain is irreducible and that low states ---
-where the consol prices are high --- will eventually be visited.
+where the consol prices are high --- will be visited recurrently.

-The reason is that $\beta=0.9$, so the future is discounted relatively rapidly.
+The reason for low valuations in high Markov growth states is that $\beta=0.9$, so  future payoffs are  discounted substantially.

 ### Risk-Free Rates